srcLurker/smsActions/README.md

 ## Getting Started

-There are three directories:

-* IRdefender - Code which defends an area and provides a web page for control.
-* IRrecvDemo - Code to determine the protocol of the laser tag.
-* IRsendDemo - Code to test out the firing code found in IRrecvDemo.

 ### Prerequisites

-This directory has python 3 code to handle a callback from voip.ms when a new sms message is available to be handled.

-The server lives at port 8321 and it is intended to be exposed behind a reverse proxy such as nginx with TLS encryption.
+This repository uses Docker.

+This repository creates a server.
+If the server is going to be exposed to the internet, it is important to understand the risks and take precautions.
+This generally includes a reverse proxy in front of the server (such as nginx) and encrypting communications between clients and servers via TLS (such as letsencrypt).
+Finally, tools like fail2ban are useful to limit unexpected access attempts upon the server.

+The server lives (by default) at port 8321.
+The choice of port for the server is defined in main.py

-The docker image exposes port 8321 and which can then be exposed to nginx.
+The docker image exposes port 8321 (via Dockerfile_sms) which can then be exposed to your reverse proxy.

-The docker images needs access to various configuration information (such as hue bridge password and voip account information) which is done by mapping a directory on the host onto /opt/external in the docker image.
+The docker image needs access to various configuration information (such as hue bridge password and voip account information) which is done by mapping a directory on the host onto /opt/external in the docker image.
 The path to the configuration file (as seen from